clutch42/SNHU-CS-360-Mobile-Architecture-and-Programming/README.md

 ## Course Competencies
 This course covers the following competencies, which represent the knowledge and skills relevant to your field:
-- CS-30421: Apply mobile application development principles and best practices in the development of a mobile application
+- CS-30421: Apply mobile application development principles and best practices in the development of a mobile application
-- CS-30422: Apply user-centered design principles and industry standards in the development of a mobile application
+- CS-30422: Apply user-centered design principles and industry standards in the development of a mobile application
 - CS-30423: Develop and launch a fully functional mobile application

 ## Projects